 While finding the Ethicon TVT-O sling to be defective, the jury did not find that the manufacturer’s actions rose to the level of gross negligence.
 As such, the jury declined to levy additional punitive damages designed to punish the manufacturer for their failure to warn consumers and the medical community.
 So, in some ways, you can say that getting hit with a $1.2 million verdict was dodging a bullet for Ethicon.

-The reality is the while plaintiffs are not going to win all of these cases, there are going to win the vast majority.
-For reasons that completely escape me, these manufacturers have been willing to test the waters and
+The reality is the while plaintiffs will not win all of these cases, there will win the vast majority.
+For reasons that completely escape me, these manufacturers have been willing to test the waters.

 What is it all about?

 Although the mesh was designed to be implanted to support a failing organic tissue lining, it often eroded itself.
-The FDA states that some of the common symptoms of a defective vaginal mesh are:
+The FDA states that some common symptoms of a defective vaginal mesh are:

 - Mesh erosion through the vagina